numbbo/coco/docs/coco-doc/source/index.rst

-new |j| until we find an instance such that |pt| was solved. [#]_ The evaluations done on the first unsolved problem and on all subsequently drawn unsolved problems are added to the runtime on the last problem and considered as runtime on the original unsolved problem.
+new |j| until we find an instance such that |pt| was solved. [#]_ The evaluations done on the first unsolved problem and on all subsequently drawn unsolved problems are added to the runtime on the last problem and are considered as runtime on the original unsolved problem.
 This method is applied if a problem instance was not solved and is (only) available if at least one problem instance was solved.